 Weather in Trongsa | Domestic flights 45 minutes

-Today, we take a domestic flight to the Central part of Bhutan.
-Bumthang is one of the place with most ancient templs and sacred sites.
-Upon arrival at Bumthang, a brief introduction on the place and we will drive to the Burning Lake (Membartsho).
-Membartsho (alternatively spelt Mebar Tsho) is a holy site, revered as the place where Pema Lingpa, Bhutan's greatest tertön (treasure finder), discovered several of Guru Rinpoche's terma in the 15th century.
-The pool in the Tang Valley, near Bumthang in central Bhutan is known locally as the Burning Lake, because according to legend, Pema Lingpa had a dream urging him to go to that particular spot in the Tang Chuu river.
-After standing on the rocks looking into the depths he discerned there was a temple at the bottom with many doors, one of which was open.
+Upon arrival in Bumthang, you will visit Burning Lake (Mebar Tsho or Membar Tsho).
+It is a holy site where Bhutan’s greatest terton (treasure finder), Pema Lingpa, discovered several of Guru Rinpoche’s treasures in the 15th century.
+According to legend, Pema Lingpa had a dream urging him to go to that particular spot in the Tang Chuu river.
+After standing on the rocks looking into the depths, he discerned there was a temple at the bottom with many doors, one of which was open.
 He dove in and swam into a large cave where a woman with one eye handed him a treasure chest.
-As he took it from her he found himself back on dry land.
+As he took it from her, he found himself back on dry land.

-After the meditation there will be 10-15 minutes short Q& A.
+Rinpoche will lead a visualisation meditation at Burning Lake.
+After the meditation, there will be 10-15 minutes of short Q&A.

-Trongsa Museum - Sits high above the valley at a strategic vantage point over Trongsa Dzong.
-The Tower of Trongsa tells the stories of the dzong and the valley that it has watched over for centuries.
+Trongsa Museum - Sits high above the valley at a strategic vantage point overlooking Trongsa Dzong.
+The Tower of Trongsa tells the stories of the dzong and the valley that it has witnessed over centuries.

-Trongsa Dzong - It was laid in the 16th century by Pema Lingpa and flourished during the 17th century under Shabdrung Ngwang Namgyal.
-Applying Compassion in Business Management
+Trongsa Dzong - It was laid in the 16th century by Pema Lingpa and flourished during the 17th century under Shabdrung Ngawang Namgyal.

 Day 3: Trongsa